 Incorporate Virtualization Technology Into Your Business

 In the past decade, an increasing number of businesses have been implementing virtualization strategies.
-Most large businesses have adopted virtualization, but smaller businesses are now starting to catch on to the trend, too.
-Small and medium businesses generally have more limited budgets for IT departments, but the importance of secure, fast, and reliable IT infrastructure is still critical to business operations.
+Most large businesses have adopted virtualization, but smaller businesses are now starting to catch on to the trend.
+Small and medium businesses generally have more limited IT budgets.
+Still, secure, fast, and reliable IT infrastructure is critical to business operations.

-Put simply, virtualization technology is the process of running multiple ‘virtual machines,’ whether servers, desktops, or other IT infrastructure, on a single physical machine.
-In that way, these multiple virtual machines are able to share the physical resources of a single computer while maintaining its own individual virtual environment.
+Put simply, virtualization technology is the process of running multiple ‘virtual machines’ on a single physical machine.
+These virtual machines can be servers, desktops, applications or other IT processes.
+In this way, these virtual machines are able to share the physical resources of a single computer while maintaining their own virtual environment.

-In general, virtualization technology can ensure your organization is more agile, robust, and responsive to the ever-evolving conditions and opportunities.
-Virtualization allows businesses to consolidate servers onto fewer physical devices, thus reducing the space, power, and administrative requirements.
+In general, virtualization technology can ensure your organization is more agile, robust, and responsive to the ever-evolving conditions.
+Virtualization allows businesses to consolidate services onto fewer physical devices, thus reducing the space, power, bandwidth and administrative requirements.